-You can find contact information for these individuals through Human Resources or any store operator.
-If you prefer, you can use the AskHR feature on mynordstrom.com or call 855.NORDYHR (667-3947).
+You can find contact information for these individuals through Outlook or any store operator.
+You may also use the AskHR feature on mynordstrom.com or call 855.NORDYHR (667-3947).

 RETALIATION IS NOT PERMITTED

-- Only access and use personal information when appropriate for authorized Nordstrom-related purposes
+- Access and use personal information only when appropriate for authorized Nordstrom-related purposes.

-- Contact your department manager to learn to properly use and manage Personal Book
+- Contact your manager to learn to properly use and manage Personal Book.

-- Comply with all Nordstrom policies and procedures for handling personal information and access to systems to ensure that we meet our legal obligation, protect our reputation and protect our investment in proprietary information
+- Comply with all Nordstrom policies and procedures for handling personal information and accessing systems to ensure that we meet our legal obligations, protect our reputation and protect our investment in proprietary information.

 - Report individuals who seem out of place or unfamiliar to Loss Prevention or Building Security

-- Verify with Strategic Sourcing that an appropriate contract is in place before sharing or releasing any information to an approved Nordstrom third party service provider
+- Verify with Strategic Sourcing or your manager that an appropriate contract is in place before sharing or releasing any information to an approved Nordstrom third party service provider

-- Enter customer information into any unauthorized personal address book, physical or electronic list, cell phone or other device
+- Enter customer information into any unauthorized personal address book, physical or electronic document or list, cell phone or other device.

 - Share or release any customer information to unauthorized third parties (via social media, vendors, insurance companies, investigators, friends or family members of the customer).